Concrete Flooring That Looks Like Wood

 • Cost-Effective: More affordable than both hardwood and LVP.

-• Simple Installation: Similar to LVP, laminate often features a click-and-lock system.
+• Simple Installation: Similar to LVP, laminate features a click-and-lock system.

 • Versatile Designs: Available in a wide variety of wood-like styles.